py5coding/py5book/developer/how_does_py5_work.md

 The `self._instance` attribute is the Java `py5.core.Sketch` instance created in step 1.
 Most of py5's methods are really simple wrappers of their underlying Processing Library methods.

 Code written with py5generator's template engine can be customized with decorators or overridden with Python code.
-How this works is explained in more detail in [](understanding_py5generator).

 ### 8. API Methods that are Implemented in Python